 The celebrations would start as we turn on the Christmas music and dance around the tree.
 Yes, it is common for families and friends to hold hands and dance traditional dances as you sing along with Christmas songs.

 Father Christmas Visits The Family On Christmas Eve

 As they finish up the dancing, they will hear a loud knock on the door.
 Father Christmas has brought presents for the children.
 He will distribute them to the children on Christmas Eve.

 There is no magic, no cookies, and milk left for Santa Claus, no Santa Claus climbing down the chimney.

-Instead, an older male member of the family and uncle, a dad, or grandpa will dress up in the traditional red or white clothes and distribute the gifts.
+Instead, an older male member of the family and uncle, a dad, or a grandpa will dress up in traditional red or white clothes and distribute the gifts.

 There is something very magical about celebrating Christmas on Christmas Eve and reserving Christmas as a quiet day of reflection.
-You gather as a family on the 24th, and then on the 25th, you can reflect more upon what Christmas means to you.
+You gather as a family on the 24th, and then on the 25th, you can reflect more upon what Christmas means.

-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
-We explore social, cultural, and economic issues including Christmas celebrations around the world.
+We explore social, cultural, and economic issues, including Christmas celebrations worldwide.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.